mzdun/proj-flow/docs/source/commands/index.rst

 -----------

 ``-h`` / ``--help``
-   Without the command, or before the command, show the help for cxx-flow and exit.
+   Without the command, or before the command, show the help for proj-flow and exit.
 After the command, show the help for that command and exit.

 ``-v`` / ``--version``
-   Show cxx-flow's version and exit.
+   Show proj-flow's version and exit.

 ``-C dir``
-   Run as if cxx-flow was started in <dir> instead of the current working directory.
+   Run as if proj-flow was started in <dir> instead of the current working directory.
 This directory must exist.

 ``{command}``